songyang-dev/bear-step/README.md

   * The necessary extensions and add-ons for that IDE: C# and Unity addons (recommended)

 ## Building
 Use the in-built Unity builder for the game.
-There is no special instructions for now.
+Scenes to be included in the build path are
+* Level
+* Main Menu

 ## Running
 Either run the game in the Unity editor, or run the executable built in previous step.